-Not every trading firm has the same commitment to ensuring their systems are sound, a NYSE Euronext (NYX) official said at a meeting called by the Securities and Exchange Commission on technology breakdowns in markets.
+Not every trading firm has the same commitment to ensuring their systems are sound, a NYSE Euronext (NYX:US) official said at a meeting called by the Securities and Exchange Commission on technology breakdowns in markets.

 The cycle of coding, testing and implementing software encompasses plans that start as notes on napkins to formal approaches “where an idea has to pass through a set of filters” before it’s converted into computer code, Lou Pastina, executive vice president for NYSE operations at NYSE Euronext, said at the SEC meeting yesterday.
 Regulators should review how often brokers and other firms evaluate their algorithms and trading through exchange-sponsored testing systems, he said.